Skip to content

 Review/create a budget

-A budget should include every expense you incur.
+Make sure your budget includes every expense you incur.
 Debts, personal purchases, food, rent, utilities, everything should be accounted for.
+Seeing everything might be a hard pill to swallow, but knowing where all your money goes allows you to manage it better.

 Set financial goals